-If you're wanting to generate more reviews for your business online, one of the best things you can do is simply ask your customers for a review.
-How you go about doing this though is the trick.
+If you want to generate more reviews for your business online, one of the best things you can do is simply ask your customers for a review.
+How you go about doing this though, is the trick.
 I'm sure its safe to say by now that online review sites tend to attract more negative intended reviewers than positive reviewers.
 Very rarely will someone who had a positive experience go out of their way to leave an online review (unless asked).
 It's always the customer that had the negative experience that wants to scream to the heavens and let the world know how awful your business is.
 Based on a recent survey, 70% of consumers will leave a review for a business when asked.
 It's time we put the odds back in your favor and start asking the customers who had the positive experience to leave a review.

 Here's a list of 5 of the most common methods we recommend to collect reviews.

 - Verbally ask your customers to review you.

 Asking every single customer of yours to leave a review might be both time consuming and awkward.
 You must read a customer's body language, and if you feel the customers having a positive vibe with your experience, ask away!
 Try and ask a handful of customers a day to leave a review, odds are if they're happy they will.
 Try and read the body language of your customers before asking.
 If the customer is yelling and angry, don't ask.
 If the customer is smiling and seems genuinely happy, try and spark up a conversation and ask them to leave a review.
 Tell them you're trying to build a more positive vibe and that them rating their experience would help.
 If you want, offer something (but never put it in writing).

 - Send an invitation email to your customers after they leave.